-We have already mentioned that the default reporting system of Magento lacks lots of essential features, so it is always better to replace it with a third-party solution, such as Advanced Reports by Amasty, aheadWorks, or Mirasvit.
-Since we have reviewed the last two modules, it’s time to shed light on the Amasty’s Magento 2 reports extension.
+We have already mentioned that the default reporting system of Magento lacks lots of essential features.
+That’s why it is always better to replace it with a third-party solution, such as Advanced Reports by Amasty, aheadWorks, or Mirasvit.
+We have already reviewed the last two modules, so it’s time to shed light on the Amasty’s Magento 2 reports extension.
 Below, you can find a full description of its core features and an overview of report types.

-First of all, it is 14 detailed reports related to the mentioned above groups of data (sales, customers, and catalog).
+First of all, it is the availability of over 20 detailed reports related to the mentioned above groups of data (sales, customers, and catalog).
 Next, you get a highly informative dashboard that helps you understand how your ecommerce business grows, and where it has ups and downs.
-Note that each report type supports filtering, so you can quickly get the most precise data related to specified indicators.
-All graphs and grids are highly customizable to provide the highest possible flexibility of the displayed information: you can easily hide columns that do not provide the information you need.
-Besides, it is necessary to mention that the Magento 2 reports extension supports data export.
-Consequently, you can use it outside your Magento backend.
-Both CSV and XML formats are supported.
+Note that each report type supports filtering, so you can quickly get the most precise data related to the specified indicators.
+All graphs and grids are highly customizable and provide the highest possible flexibility of the displayed information.
+You can easily hide columns that do not provide the information you need.

-Before describing each report type, let’s look how they are divided into groups.
-Although Amasty writes that there are 9 reports in the Sales report group, we see that more types are available here:
+Before describing each report type, let’s look at how they are divided into groups.
+The Sales group includes the following reports:

 - Orders report